 Frequency and time domain; modulation, random signal theory, autocorrelation; noise, communication systems.
-PREREQUISITE: EECE 3203 and MATH 4235.
+PREREQUISITE: EECE 3203 and EECE 4235.

 EECE 4232 - Discrete Signal Process (3)

 Introduction to discrete-time signal analysis; includes discrete system concepts, discrete-time Fourier analysis, sampling of continuous-time signals, z-transform, and transform analysis of discrete time systems; structures for discrete-time systems and discrete filter design techniques.
-PREREQUISITE: EECE 3204 and MATH 4635.
+PREREQUISITE: EECE 3204.